nus-cs2103/website-base/admin/tp-pe-fragment.md

   * Website: Canvas
   * Website/software: MSTeams (only to communicate with the prof of Tech support)
   * Website: Course website %%(e.g., to look up PE info)%%
+  * Software: CATcher
-  * Software: CATcher, any text editor, any screen grab/recording software
+  * Software: any screen grab/recording software
   * Software: PDF reader %%(to read the UG/DG or other references such as the textbook)%%
-  * Software: A text editor or word processing software %%(to keep notes while testing)%%
+  * Software: A text editor or word processing software %%(to keep notes while testing)%% -- use a simple text editor that doesn't have online collaboration features
 * **Do not visit GitHub** unless you are visiting the team's GitHub page to find an information needed for testing.
 * **Do not use any other software running** in the background e.g., Telegram chat.
 * **This is a _manual_ testing session**.
 Do not use any test automation tools or custom scripts.